okonomichiyaki/supercat/000-SUPERCAT.md

 <#ifdef base>
 ## Setup

 Set up the game according to the Arcs rulebook, but make changes at the steps listed below.
+See "Difficulty Modifiers" section for more details on optional steps.

-**1.B.** If playing on "normal" difficulty, give the initiative marker to a bot, and seat the player last in turn order. *(see optional "Difficulty Modifiers" section for more details)*
+**1.B.** (optional) Give the initiative marker to a bot, and seat the player last in turn order.

-**2.N.** (optional Difficulty Modifier) Place an extra ship in each system with bot pieces. *(see "Fleet Readiness" under "Difficulty Modifiers" section)*
+**2.N.** (optional) Place an extra ship in each system with bot pieces.

+**2.O.** (optional) Give each bot a random resource.

 **2.P.** Deal 6 cards to each player, but do not deal cards to the bot(s).
 Place a counter on each bot's board showing a value of 6 faceup.